Science Sessions Overview

 - Live Scientific Session Conversations

-Attendees and invited subject matter guests will come together in an online live forum to discuss 5 guiding questions for each key area identified from IFT’s expert member community.
+Attendees and invited subject matter guests will come together in an online live forum to discuss five guiding questions for each key area identified from IFT’s expert member community.

 - FIRST Cut Scientific Session Summaries

-A great way to get a taste of what each on-demand session will cover, these 1-minute pre-recorded summaries will provide a high-level overview of each on-demand session.
+A great way to get a taste of what's covered in each on-demand session, these 1-minute pre-recorded summaries will provide a high-level overview of each on-demand session.

 - On-demand Scientific Presentations

-Access a robust library of scientific presentation covering pertinent topics related to each key area.
+Access a robust library of scientific presentations covering pertinent topics related to each key area.
 Recording formats include Quickfire or Innovation Showcases (10 minutes), Individual Presentations (30 minutes), or Panel/Series discussions (45 minutes).